 - Drain them slightly before planting

-This helps prevent water stress and ensures good plant establishment.
+This helps avoid water stress and ensures the plants establish well.

 Choose the right location

-Vegetable and herb plants should be planted in well-drained soil rich in nutrients.
-Be careful, some species are sensitive to cold temperatures!
+Vegetable and herb plug plants should be placed in well-drained soil rich in nutrients.
+Be careful, as some species are sensitive to cold temperatures!

-- In open ground: enrich the soil with mature compost or well-rotted manure*
+- In the ground: enrich the soil with mature compost or well-rotted manure*

-*Note: some vegetable plants, such as tomatoes or courgettes, are often too young to be planted directly in open ground.
-It's better to pot them on into larger pots with compost for a few weeks before their final planting in the vegetable garden.
+*Note: Some vegetable plug plants, such as tomatoes or courgettes, are often too young to be planted directly in the ground.
+It’s best to pot them in buckets or pots with compost for a few weeks before their final planting in the vegetable garden.

 Planting vegetable plug plants

-- Dig a hole slightly larger than the root ball
+- Dig a hole slightly larger than the plug

-- Place the plant keeping the top of the root ball level with the soil
+- Place the plant, keeping the top of the plug level with the soil

-- Firm the soil gently around it and water thoroughly
+- Gently firm the soil around it and water generously

-For some vegetable plants like tomatoes, don't hesitate to bury the stem slightly to encourage good root development.
+For some vegetable plants like tomatoes, don’t hesitate to bury the stem slightly to encourage good rooting.

 To ensure good adaptation and stimulate growth: